Giokarto/TeleportVR/README.md

 # TeleportVR

-Teleport App WS 20/21

 ## How to install

-* Download the main branch of this repository
+1. Download the main branch of this repository
-* Open the Project with Unity 2020.3.1f1
+2. Open the Project with Unity 2020.3.1f1
-* Add the UnityPackage "UsedPlugins" from the Google Drive Folder https://drive.google.com/drive/folders/1b-Ez4EaQvI0c8lEPN2esZWvLFtbvm95R to the project.
-Not all of the plugins are needed, look at the Section "Plugins" for more information
+3. Add the UnityPackage `UsedPlugins`, `SenseGloveSDK v1_2` and `Rewired1.1.39.U2020_Trial` from the [Google Drive Folder](https://drive.google.com/drive/folders/1b-Ez4EaQvI0c8lEPN2esZWvLFtbvm95R) to the project.
+Not all of the plugins are needed, look at the Section [Plugins](#plugins) for more information
-* Add the Animus SDK to the project (Version 2.3.2, newer versions might fix some bugs but might not be compatible) from https://animus.cyberanimus.com/login.
-Make sure to uncheck UnityAnimusClient.cs and ClientLogic.cs in the import process.
+4. Add the Animus SDK to the project (>= Version 2.3.2, newer versions might fix some bugs but might not be compatible) from https://animus.cyberanimus.com/login.
-* For the 4 error messages in Animus scripts, double click these error messages and comment the faulty lines out (lines should look like 'using Newtonsoft').
-Might not be needed in newer Animus versions anymore.
+Make sure to uncheck `UnityAnimusClient.cs` and `ClientLogic.cs` in the import process.
-* In the Unity Project, add ANIMUS_USE_OPENCV to the Scripting Define Symbols in the Project settings
+5. In the Unity Project, add `ANIMUS_USE_OPENCV` to the Scripting Define Symbols in the Project settings
-* Add your credentials in the Script AnimusPasswordStore.cs
+6. Add your credentials in the Script `AnimusPasswordStore.cs`
-* Open the scene Scenes/main
+7. Open the scene Scenes/main
-* Enter your Robot name in the Editor by clicking on the GameObject ClientLogic in the Hierarchy window and set the name in the field 'Robot Name'
+8. Enter your Robot name in the Editor by clicking on the GameObject ClientLogic in the Hierarchy window and set the name in the field 'Robot Name'
-* In the script AnimusUtilities.cs, insert the line `UnityAnimusClient.DisplayLatency(AverageLag, AverageFps);` in line 233
+9. In the script AnimusUtilities.cs, insert the line `UnityAnimusClient.DisplayLatency(AverageLag, AverageFps);` in line 233
-* You are now be able to start and use the application!
+1. You are now be able to start and use the application!
-* For further functionality and support for more hardware, look at the section "Plugins"
+1. For further functionality and support for more hardware, look at the section [Plugins](#plugins)

 ## Build Instructions
 The App can be run on a computer without VR, with a PC VR headset (tested with the Quest) in the Editor or in a build.
 Furthermore, it can run (without RosSharp) standalone on the Oculus Quest.
 To build it, select the plattform you want to use in the BuildSettings, select the scenes you want to have in the build (e.g. Training for PC VR and TrainingMobile) in the order